Enrico Costa (politician)

+Enrico Costa (born 29 November 1969) is an Italian politician and lawyer who has been a member of the Chamber of Deputies since 2006.
+Between 2016 and 2017, he also served as Minister for Regional Affairs and Autonomies.

+Early life

-Enrico Costa (born 29 November 1969) is an Italian politician and lawyer.
-His father, Raffaele Costa, was also a politician who was Italian Minister of Health in the first Amato government and the first Berlusconi government.
+Costa was born on 29 November 1969 in Cuneo, in the Italian region of Piedmont.
+His father, Raffaele Costa, was a politician who was Minister of Health in the first Amato government and the first Berlusconi government.
+He graduated in Law from the University of Turin.

-Biography
+Career

-In 2004 he was municipal councillor of Forza Italia in Isasca and on 16 May 2005 he was elected regional councilor of Piedmont.

-Elected deputy to the Chamber in 2006 on the Forza Italia list in the Piedmont 2 district, he is a member of the Parliamentary Commission for the simplification of legislation.
+Costa began his political career within the ranks of Italian Liberal Party (PLI) in 1990.
+From 1993 to 1998, he was a member of the Union of the Centre until he joined Forza Italia.
+In 2004, Costa was municipal councillor of Forza Italia in Isasca.
+On 16 May 2005, he was elected regional councillor of Piedmont.
+Elected deputy to the Chamber of Deputies in 2006 on the Forza Italia list in the Piedmont 2 constituency.

-Re-elected in 2008 in the lists of The People of Freedom, he has been chairman of the PDL in the Justice Commission in the Chamber and a member of the Committee for the Authorizations to proceed at Montecitorio and of the Constitutional Affairs Commission.
-In the Justice Commission he was speaker for the Government of much discussed rules such as the Lodo Alfano, which blocked the judicial processes against the four highest offices of the State (later repealed by the Constitutional Court), and the so-called Legitimate impediment, which provided for the suspension judicial processes against the Prime Minister and the Ministers up to the maintenance of the elected office.

-He was provincial coordinator of the PDL in Cuneo and in January 2013 he was appointed regional coordinator of the PDL in Piedmont.
+During his first term as deputy, Costa became a member of the Parliamentary Commission for the simplification of legislation.
+Re-elected in 2008 in the lists of The People of Freedom (PdL), he was chairman of the PDL in the Justice Commission in the Chamber and a member of the Committee for the Authorizations to proceed at Montecitorio and of the Constitutional Affairs Commission.
+In the Justice Commission, he was speaker for the Government of much discussed rules such as the Lodo Alfano, which blocked the judicial processes against the four highest offices of the State (later repealed by the Constitutional Court), and the legitimate impediment, which provided for the suspension judicial processes against the Prime Minister and the Ministers up to the maintenance of the elected office.
+A provincial coordinator of the PDL in Cuneo, he was appointed regional coordinator of the PDL in Piedmont in January 2013.

-Re-elected deputy in February 2013 on the PDL list, he became vice president of the Council for the Authorizations to proceed of the Chamber and a member of the Justice Commission.

-On 18 November 2013, with the return of the People of Freedom to the name Forza Italia, he joined the New Centre-Right led by Angelino Alfano, being elected Group chairman in the Chamber of Deputies and Regional Coordinator of the party in Piedmont.

-On 28 February 2014 he became Deputy Minister of Justice in the Renzi government, thus leaving the position of group leader and being replaced by Nunzia De Girolamo.
+Re-elected deputy in February 2013 on the PDL list, Costa became vice president of the Council for the Authorizations to proceed of the Chamber and a member of the Justice Commission.
+On 18 November 2013, with the return of the PdL to the name of Forza Italia, he joined the New Centre-Right (NCD) led by Angelino Alfano, being elected group chairman in the Chamber of Deputies and Regional Coordinator of the party in Piedmont.
+On 28 February 2014, he became Deputy Minister of Justice in the Renzi government, thus leaving the position of group leader and being replaced by Nunzia De Girolamo.